 The 2013 North Dakota Legislature passed Senate Bill 2014 that authorizes the Bank of North Dakota to transfer \$2,000,000 from the Bank's current earnings and undivided profits to the Ag PACE fund.
-The demand for these funds is projected to increase as farmers finance field tiling projects.
+Of the \$2,000,000 in authorized transfers, \$1,200,000 was transferred to the Ag PACE Fund during the year ended June 30, 2014.
+The demand for these funds is projected to continue to increase as farmers finance subsurface field tiling projects, purchase irrigation equipment, and purchase shares in agricultural entities.